Prostate cancer vs. prostatitis: The differences

 The underlying reasons for these racial and ethnic disparities in prostate cancer incidence are not fully understood.

-Although study findings have been inconsistent, obese people may be more prone to prostate cancer than individuals with a healthy weight.
-In obese individuals, prostate cancer tends to be more aggressive and more likely to recur after initial treatment.
+Although study findings have been inconsistent, people who are obese may be more prone to prostate cancer than individuals with a healthy weight.
+In those with obesity, prostate cancer tends to be more aggressive and more likely to recur after initial treatment.

 Causes of Prostatitis

-The causes often depend on the type of prostatitis you're experiencing.
-That said, here are four common causes:
+The causes of prostatitis differ depending on the type.
+Here are four common causes:

-This condition occurs when there is a persistent bacterial infection in the prostate gland.
-Unlike acute bacterial prostatitis, chronic bacterial prostatitis comes with fewer symptoms
+Chronic bacterial prostatitis occurs when there is a persistent bacterial infection in the prostate gland.
+Unlike acute bacterial prostatitis, chronic bacterial prostatitis causes fewer symptoms.

 Male CPPS is a common type of prostatitis that affects 19 out of 20 people who have prostatitis.
 It causes persistent pain in the pelvic, perineal, and genital regions.

-This type of prostatitis does not come with any symptoms.
+This type of prostatitis does not typically cause symptoms.
 Doctors often discover asymptomatic inflammatory prostatitis incidentally through tests conducted for other reasons, such as semen analysis for infertility.
 Asymptomatic inflammatory prostatitis does not usually require treatment.

 Certain signs that may be associated with prostate cancer and prostatitis include, but aren't limited to: